hai-vr/pristine-listing-action/README.md

 - This is not fault-tolerant: The repositories in `input.json` should point to repositories that you trust or have control of.
   If a release of some repository contains garbage in its `package.json` then it may fail to execute.
   - This is not injection-tolerant: If a `package.json` contains javascript then it may execute in the browser webpage.
+- Another repository contains are used for testing.

+## Development

-## Local testing
+### Local development

-To test this project in your local machine, set up the Run configuration in your IDE so that it sets the environment variable called `IN__GITHUB_TOKEN` to a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) that you have generated.
+To develop and test this project on your local machine, set up the Run configuration in your IDE so that it sets the environment variable called `IN__GITHUB_TOKEN` to a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) that you have generated.

 You can use a fine-grained personal access token that has rights to nothing (not even that repository); that token will have enough privileges to call GitHub's public APIs to get the paginated releases of a repository and download its Zip files.

+### Test cases

+- The [hai-vr/upm-test-package repository](https://github.com/hai-vr/upm-test-package/releases/tag/1.0.0) contains several test cases
+  with `package.json` of varying complexity.